tiagodeliberali/blog/docs/multiple_consumers.md

 - Change the data structure to stop dropping a message from memory on consumption
 - Create a topic/partition structure
-- deal with multithread issues
+- Deal with multithread issues

 ## Housekeeping first